Updated June 2021 and June 2023

 If you think you might want unbundled legal services

 A note of caution - unbundling may not be right for everyone or for every problem.
 Unbundling means breaking down a complex problem into a list of tasks or activities, and dividing them between you and the lawyer.
 You will still be representing yourself without a lawyer for the tasks you take on.
 So before you decide to unbundle it’s helpful to ask yourself some hard questions to make sure it will work for you.
-The BC Family Law Unbundling Roster website will soon provide a helpful questionnaire you can use to do this.

 If unbundled legal services won’t work for you